debdattabasu/RoboMVVM/README.md

 That's an awful lot of code for such a simple task.
 You will notice that the actual business logic is only a handful of lines.
 The rest of the code is just boilerplate to conform to how android works.
 This is repetitive code that must be written a countess number times in every android project, and in many cases, this obfuscates the real intent of the code.

 Now consider the same example with data binding in RoboMVVM.
-You can also find this sample in the repository[here](https://github.com/debdattabasu/RoboMVVM/tree/master/sample_textsync).
+You can find this sample in the repository [here](https://github.com/debdattabasu/RoboMVVM/tree/master/sample_textsync).

 ```java
 public class MainActivity extends Activity {